brendankellyODG/opendatagroup.github.io/Product Manuals/State Sharing and Snapshotting/index.md

 ## Snapshotting

 Snapshotting is a mechanism for capturing the state of an engine's cells and pools.
 Model snapshots are automatically created when a model receives an end-of-stream message.
-To support snapshotting, the FastScore CLI provides convenient wrappers around the snapshot REST API.
+To support snapshotting, the ModelOp Center CLI provides convenient wrappers around the snapshot REST API.
 These commands are:
 ```
 fastscore snapshot list <model name>
 fastscore snapshot restore <model name> <snapshot id>